Aveyron: Tourism

-Aveyron contains a part of the Cévennes National Park.
+Aveyron contains part of the Cévennes National Park.
 Tourist attractions include the castle of Najac, a medieval ruin perched high on a hill, and other castles and monasteries such as Conques Abbey, Sylvanès Abbey, Bonneval Abbey and Loc-Dieu Abbey, located near Martiel in a region with many dolmens.
 The small city of Millau is the site of the world's tallest bridge, the Millau viaduct, opened by President Chirac in December 2004.

 Activities include horseriding, fishing, swimming in the Lacs du Lévézou and hiking/camping.
 The inhabitants are also very good craftsmen, and Aveyron is full of various craft objects, handmade, that can be found locally.
 Examples include the couteau de Laguiole, the world famous Roquefort cheese, from the village of the same name and other local produce.
 Markets take place every Saturday on market places around the region.

 Saint-Sernin-sur-Rance is the commune where the feral child Victor of Aveyron was found in the late 18th century.